ITBlogger/puppet-module-splunkmgr/README.markdown

 # itblogger-splunk

-This class installs and configurs splunk.
+This class installs and configures splunk.
 It has been parameteritized for use with hiera It includes work from puppetlabs-seteam/puppet-module-splunk (https://github.com/puppetlabs-seteam/puppet-module-splunk) and includes some tweaks and refactoring.